 - 14. The Chairperson shall preside over the conduct of the Meeting, including the preservation of good order and decorum, ruling on Points of Order, replying to Points of Procedure and deciding on all questions relating to the orderly procedure of the meeting, subject to an appeal by a Councillor from any ruling of the Chairperson. - 15.
-The Chairperson shall make reasonable efforts, including the calling of a recess, to ensure all Councillors in attendance at a Meeting are present while a vote is being taken, unless a Councillor is excused from voting in accordance with the Act or this Bylaw. - 16.
-No Councillor shall leave the Council meeting after a question is put to a vote until the vote is taken, unless the Act requires or permits them to abstain from voting. - 17.
-When the Chairperson wishes to make a motion he/she shall vacate the Chair and request the Vice-Chairperson to assume the Chair. - 18.
+The Chairperson shall make reasonable efforts, including the calling of a recess, to ensure all Councillors in attendance at a Meeting are present while a vote is

+- being taken, unless a Councillor is excused from voting in accordance with the Act or this Bylaw. - 16.
+When the Chairperson wishes to make a motion he/she shall vacate the Chair and request the Vice-Chairperson to assume the Chair. - 17.
 The Chairperson may invite Persons to come forward from the audience to speak with permission of Council if it is deemed to be within the best interests of the issue being discussed, the public, and the conduct of good business.